Do I need a solicitor for my divorce?

 Is your divorce contested or uncontested?

 If you and your spouse both agree that you should divorce, then your divorce will be uncontested.
-The vast majority of divorces are uncontested, so our Separation & DIY Divorce Kit suits most needs.
+The vast majority of divorces are uncontested, so our Separation & DIY Divorce Kit and DIY Divorce Services suit most needs.

 But if one spouse is unwilling to divorce, the divorce will be contested by that spouse.
 In this case, the services of a solicitor will be needed to determine whether there are grounds for divorce.